hashicorp/terraform/website/source/intro/hashicorp-ecosystem.html.markdown

 [Serf](https://serfdom.io) is a HashiCorp tool for cluster membership and failure detection.
 Consul uses Serf’s gossip protocol as the foundation for service discovery.

 [Vagrant](https://www.vagrantup.com) is a HashiCorp tool for managing development environments that mirror production.
 Vagrant environments reduce the friction of developing a project and reduce the risk of unexpected behavior appearing after deployment.
 Vagrant boxes can be built in parallel with production artifacts with Packer to maintain parity between development and production.

-[Atlas](https://atlas.hashicorp.com) is HashiCorp's only commercial product.
-It unites Packer, Terraform, and Consul to make application delivery a versioned, auditable, repeatable, and collaborative process.